-The Masters' Program in Counseling strives to support holistic development of quality counselors by meeting program and curriculum specific objectives that are aligned with CACREP Standards.
+The Masters' Program in Counseling strives to support the holistic development of quality counselors by meeting program and curriculum-specific objectives aligned with CACREP Standards (2024).

-CACREP Professional Identity APSU Program Objectives Professional Counseling Orientation and Ethical Practice To prepare counselors who are knowledgeable about the philosophy, history, and current and future trends in the counseling profession Social and Cultural Diversity To train counselors who can recognize, understand, and respond to social and cultural differences and change in our society Human Growth and Development To train counselors who have a foundation for understanding human behavior and development To prepare counselors who are able to design, implement, and evaluate developmentally appropriate counseling interventions and programs Career Development To prepare counselors who are knowledgeable and skilled in helping clients make life and career decisions Counseling and Helping Relationships To train counselors who are knowledgeable and skilled in the helping/counseling process To prepare counselors who are able to apply knowledge, theory, and skills to work effectively with clients in a variety of modalities (individual, group, family) and to use crisis intervention, brief counseling, and long-term approaches.
-Group Counseling and Group Work To train counselors who are knowledgeable and skilled in providing group counseling Assessment and Testing To prepare counselors who are knowledgeable and skilled in gathering, analyzing, interpreting, and presenting data about individuals To prepare counselors who are knowledgeable and skilled in the use of assessment techniques, including diagnosis, with individuals and groups
+CACREP Professional Identity APSU Program Objectives Professional Counseling Orientation and Ethical Practice To prepare counselors who are knowledgeable about the philosophy, history, and current and future trends in the counseling profession Social and Cultural Diversity To train counselors who can recognize, understand, and respond to social and cultural differences and change in our society Human Growth and Development To train counselors who have a foundation for understanding human behavior and development To prepare counselors who can design, implement, and evaluate developmentally appropriate counseling interventions and programs Career Development To prepare counselors who are knowledgeable and skilled in helping clients make life and career decisions

-Research and Program Evaluation To prepare counselors who are knowledgeable about research and program evaluation To prepare counselors who are able to read, critique, utilize and contribute to professional research literature and who are able to engage in program evaluation Program Area Standards To prepare counselors who meet additional curricular objectives for their specialization area in the areas of service, prevention, treatment, referral, and program management Professional Practice Standards Develop, through supervised practicum and internship experiences, an integration of the knowledge and skills needed to be successful as practicing counselors Personal Growth and Understanding Develop, through self-reflection and insight, an understanding of oneself and the use of self in the counseling process.
-Develop a personal approach to counseling and client/student advocacy with a clear understanding of counselor functions
+Counseling and Helping Relationships To train counselors who are knowledgeable and skilled in the helping/counseling process To prepare counselors who can apply knowledge, theory, and skills to work effectively with clients in a variety of modalities (individual, group, family) and to use crisis intervention, brief counseling, and long-term approaches.
+Group Counseling and Group Work To train counselors who are knowledgeable and skilled in providing group counseling Assessment and Testing To prepare counselors who are knowledgeable and skilled in gathering, analyzing, interpreting, and presenting data about individuals To prepare counselors who are knowledgeable and skilled in the use of assessment techniques, including diagnosis, with individuals and groups Research and Program Evaluation To prepare counselors who are knowledgeable about research and program evaluation To prepare counselors who can read, critique, utilize and contribute to professional research literature and who are able to engage in program evaluation Program Area Standards To prepare counselors who meet additional curricular objectives for their specialization area in the areas of service, prevention, treatment, referral, and program management Professional Practice Standards Develop, through supervised practicum and internship experiences, an integration of the knowledge and skills needed to be successful as practicing counselors Personal Growth and Understanding Develop, through self-reflection and insight, an understanding of oneself and the use of self in the counseling process.
+Develop a personal approach to counseling and client/student advocacy with a clear understanding of counselor functions difference in the lives of others.
+In addition, post-masters students seeking additional coursework toward licensure eligibility